hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 You must observe, that each square contains only one step, which I have writ down twice, to the end to show, that what is performed with one foot, may also be performed with the other.

-An explanation of the steps contained in each square, is also writ down with them; and whereas some of the words and terms are abbreviated for want of room, I have put down here a short explanation of them.
+An explanation of the steps contained in each square, is also writ down with them; and whereas some of the words and terms are abbreviated for want of room, I have put down here a short explanation of them[^4].

+[^4]: 41 pages of tables were omitted in this transcription.

-### A Supplement of Steps
+### {Table 42} A Supplement of Steps

 These four last steps are all of them in the rigaudon of mister Isaac's, and give a particular grace to the dance which the common way of performing them would not do; and it is to mister Isaac we owe the so frequent use of them here since they are seldom, or ever found, in any other dances whatsoever.

-### Of Time, Measure, or Cadence
+### {47} Of Time, Measure, or Cadence

 There are three sorts of time in dancing, videlicet common time, triple time, and quadruple time.

-Common time, is used in gavottes, galliards, bourrées, rigaudons, jigs, and canaries.
+Common time, is used in gavottes, galliards, bourrées, rigandons, jigs, and canaries.

 Triple time, is made use of in courants, sarabands, chaconnes, passacailes, minuets, and passe-pieds.